HomeStudiosDIY/HomeStudiosDIY/README.md

 ## Hi there 👋

+I will hopefully help to get your home as smart as possible!
+Most off the software I use is open source.

+My content will be using real life examples in assisting you to in getting your Smart Home working.
+Using what I have learnt whilst doing the work myself.
+Hopefully this will make your Smart Home experience easier.

 <!--
 **HomeStudiosDIY/HomeStudiosDIY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.